Jorge is a bisexual guy who has mentored other LGBT people over the years. He likes to share his experience with others.

-Tip #4: Remember That You're Coming Out Mostly For You, Not For Them
+Tip #4: You're Coming Out for You, Not for Them

 Hardly anyone except you is directly affected by your sexuality.
 I would argue that the point of coming out is to solidify the reality of your situation to yourself, more than simply to communicate it to others.

 It's about changing your mental habits and making your orientation mundane to yourself.
 It helps you shift from that state of, "Oh my Buddha, I'm bisexual!" to a state of "Yup, that lady is hot.
 Yup, that guy is, too.
 What's for lunch?"